AppGalleryConnect/agc-demos/Android/agc-crash-demo-java/README.md

 4. Select Project Settings,download the agconnect-services.json file from AppGallery Connect and copy the agconnect-services.json file to the app root directory.

 ## Sample Code
-The Crash SDK supports crash simulation and crash collection switch setting.
+The Crash SDK supports crash simulation，crash simulation and some other function.
 Sample code: src\main\java\com\huawei\agc\quickstart\crash\MainActivity.java

 ## Result